We Give Back to Our Community –

 History of Lodge 2399

-One day in the early days of Lake Havasu City, Gus (congenially known as the general) and Rose Rosencans with Leo and Lucy Despres were meeting over coffee and the subject of an Elks Lodge was discussed.
+In the early days of Lake Havasu City, Gus Rosencans (congenially known as the general) and his wife Rose along with Leo and Lucy Despres were meeting over coffee and the subject of creating an Elks Lodge was discussed.
 The seed was planted and Lake Havasu City Elks Lodge No. 2399 started to materialize.

 A charter was applied for through Grand Exalted Ruler Robert E Boney by Leonard Harris, Stewart E Sagre, Nicho-las Arenziano and 101 others and on July 29, 1968 dispensation for a new lodge was granted by Grand Lodge Secretary Lauen Gitpa.
 Lake Havasu Elks No. 2399 had been formed!
 Lake Havasu City Lodge then became the 35th lodge in the state of Arizona.

 The new lodge was truly a cooperative effort.
-Shares were purchased by the members to help raise funds (The shares were repurchased as money became available.) and all of the work was volunteered.
+Shares were purchased by the members to help raise funds (The shares were repurchased as money became available) and all of the work was volunteered.
 A truly unselfish endeavor!
-Shortly after the dedication Gus Rosencrans died of cancer just after the new foundation was laid.
+Shortly after the dedication the new foundation was laid but a short time later Gus Rosencrans died of cancer.
 One year later Lucy Depres passed away and several years later Rose and Leo were married.
 A truly interesting human interest story!